JADES: Probing interstellar medium conditions at $z\sim5.5-9.5$ with ultra-deep JWST/NIRSpec spectroscopy: Diagnostic diagrams

 Both $R2$ and $R3$ are known to form a double-valued sequence in metallicity \citep[e.g.][]{Curti2020}.
 In $z\sim0$ galaxies, $R3$ does not change strongly with metallicity between $\sim0.1-0.5\times Z_\odot$.
 On the other hand, $R2$ turns over at higher metallicities between $\sim0.5-0.8\times Z_\odot$, at a maximum value of $R2\approx0.5$ \citep{Curti2020}.
 The combination of highly consistent $R3$ ratios but wildly varying $R2$ ratios indcates that our sample likely falls into the metallicity range of $\sim0.1-0.5\times Z_\odot$.
-We have six galaxies in our JADES sample with $R2>0.0$, overlapping with the region inhabited by typical $z\sim2$ MOSDEF galaxies.
+We have five galaxies in our JADES sample with $R2>0.0$, overlapping with the region inhabited by typical $z\sim2$ MOSDEF galaxies.
 These may represent systems which are more evolved and more metal-rich.
 Below its metallicity turnover, $R2$ values in the $z\sim0$ sample from \citet{Curti2020} drop steeply with decreasing metallicity.
 The lowest $R2$ values measured in our sample lie below $R2<-0.75$, below the range probed by the \citet{Curti2020} calibration.
 However we note that the low $R2$ portion of our sample exhibits a fair resemblence to blueberry galaxies from \citet{Yang2017_Blueberry} which have been show to have very low-metallicties $\lesssim0.1\times Z_\odot$.
 However, given that $R2$ is strongly affected by the ionisation parameter, inferring metallicity values from this ratio is likely not robust.
 Nonetheless, there is clearly a large range of metallicity being probed in this sample.

-We see no evidence for evolution of the $R2$ ratio between our $z\sim8$ and $z\sim6$ samples, albeit with only five $z\sim8$ galaxies.
-We note that all of our $R2>0$ galaxies are from the $z\sim6$ sample; however, the measurements from stacked spectra in the two samples are almost overlapping in Figure~\ref{fig:r2_r3} (open diamonds).
+We see no evidence for evolution of the $R2$ ratio between our $z\sim8$ and $z\sim6$ samples, albeit with only six $z\sim8$ galaxies.
+We note that all of our $R2>0$ galaxies are from the $z\sim6$ sample; however, the measurements from stacked spectra in the two samples actually yield a higher value for the $z\sim8$ sample in Figure~\ref{fig:r2_r3} (open diamonds), likely affected by uncertainty due to small sample size.
 This suggests that there is no rapid time evolution in this diagram at this epoch and that the scatter is instead driven by sample diversity.